 If you are fired because you tested positive for drugs or alcohol at the time of the accident, you need to contact an experienced workers compensation attorney immediately.
 The employer may be able to terminate you for a violation of their drug policy but you still may be able to receive Virginia Workers Compensation if the drugs or alcohol did not “cause” the accident.
 The attorney may be able to fight this but it can be a lengthy legal process and you don’t want to try and fight this on your own.

 Fired While the Doctor Has You out of Work

 If you are terminated from your employment while the doctor has you out of work, workers compensation can still pay you while the doctor says you are unable to work.
 Sadly, workers compensation does not offer job protection but, depending on your situation, you may be able to continue receiving workers compensation if the doctor releases you to some form of light duty work.

 Depending on your situation, you may be required to do job searching in order to remain eligible to receive lost wage benefits (this is complicated and the Commission has STRICT requirements that injured workers have to meet).
 If you are unsure of your status or eligibility to collect lost wage benefits, contact an experienced workers compensation attorney to get some clarity on whether or not you need to do the job searching in order to keep receiving your lost wage benefits.
+Call (804) 755-7755.

-The Injured Workers Law Firm is focused on serving clients with workers' compensation claims throughout Virginia.For answers to your questions about benefits download our book, The Ultimate Guide to Workers’ Compensation in Virginia or call our office today (804) 755-7755.
+The Injured Workers Law Firm is a Richmond, Virginia based firm solely focused on serving clients with workers' compensation claims in Virginia.
+If you have questions about your benefits or if you would like more information on the Virginia Workers’ Compensation system, order our book, “The Ultimate Guide to Workers’ Compensation in Virginia” , or call our office today (804) 755-7755.